 But life doesn’t always go the way you think it will, even if you have little perception of how it will.

 When you go to college, “sex blogger” isn’t exactly presented as a potential career option.
 I majored in English, having scant other abilities aside from writing.
 Bless my liberal arts education, though, which forced me to take Gender Studies classes.
 I came alive in those classes.
 I became a different person — a better, more aware person.
 I wrote a paper about sex toy usage.
 I shot a low-budget sex ed video for a feminist theory course. ((I’m still impressed with myself for convincing my professor that was a worthwhile final project.))
 For a big research project, I remember driving all around town asking sex shops if they stocked various porn DVDs.
 I was looking for films that had won Feminist Porn Awards, which I then meticulously analyzed for markers of degradation and intimacy.

 It was with this budding interest in sexuality that I stumbled upon a call for toy reviewers on a retailer’s website.
 A total fluke, but the timing was right.
 It sounded like a fun diversion from the tedium of academia, a good way to experience sex toys without having to pay for them, and a more relaxed form of writing than the stuffy papers I was churning out.
 I signed up.

 My vagina wasn’t as all-knowing then as it is now.
 In fact, it knew very little.
 Growing up, I got my orgasms from the bathtub faucet, then a few questionable sex toys.
 I remember the sense of scandal I felt as I went to my college mailroom to pick up my first real vibrator.
 I hadn’t had penetrative sex yet, and wouldn’t for several months more.
 Although I’d been dating my boyfriend for over two years, I had been brainwashed by abstinence-only sex ed.
-I was unnecessarily obsessed over getting pregnant, concerned it was going to hurt.
+I was overly scared about getting pregnant, concerned it was going to hurt.